 c.
 Media Production

-Highlight pressing issues facing Africa, among them the fight against corruption, energy and infrastructure.
+Highlight pressing issues facing Africa, among them the fight against corruption, and the need for energy and infrastructure development.
 As Africa enjoys unprecedented growth, journalists across the region have both the opportunity and the responsibility to help ensure that development is truly sustainable.

 b) Law and Criminal Justice